Bipolar Disorder in Children and Teens: A Parent’s Guide From the National Institute of Mental Health

 What is bipolar disorder?

 Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood and energy.
 It can also make it hard for someone to carry out day-to-day tasks, such as going to school or hanging out with friends.
-Symptoms of bipolar disorder are severe.
+Symptoms of bipolar disorder can be severe.
 They are different from the normal ups and downs that everyone goes through from time to time.
 They can result in damaged relationships, poor school performance, and even suicide.
 But bipolar disorder can be treated, and people with this illness can lead full and productive lives.

 Bipolar disorder often develops in a person's late teens or early adult years, but some people have their first symptoms during childhood.
 At least half of all cases start before age 25.